Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 These indexing search engines don't have a Google-like "ask me anything" endgame; they're trying to do something different.

 - Wiby: [wiby.me](https://wiby.me) and [wiby.org](https://wiby.org): I love this one.
 It focuses on smaller independent sites that capture the spirit of the "early" web.
 It's more focused on "discovering" new interesting pages that match a set of keywords than finding a specific resources.
 I like to think of Wiby as an engine for surfing, not searching.
-Runaroo occasionally features a hit from Wiby.
+Runnaroo occasionally features a hit from Wiby.
 If you have a small site or blog that isn't very "commercial", consider submitting it to the index.
 - [Search My Site](https://searchmysite.net): Similar to Wiby, but only indexes user-submitted personal and independent sites.
 It optionally supports IndieAuth.
 - [Quor](https://www.quor.com): seems to mainly index large news sites.